 We show here some examples of how to run Python on a Pynq platform.
-Python 3.6 is running exclusively on the ARM Cortex-A9 processor.
+Python 3.6 is running exclusively on the ARM processor.

-In the first example, which is based on calculating the factors and primes of integer numbers, give us a sense of the performance available when running on a 650MHz ARM Cortex- A9 dual core processor running Linux.
+In the first example, which is based on calculating the factors and primes of integer numbers, give us a sense of the performance available when running on an ARM processor running Linux.